STMicroelectronics/stm32u5-classic-coremw-apps/CONTRIBUTING.md

 Please check the following points before posting an issue:
 * Make sure you are using the latest commit (major releases are tagged, but corrections are available as new commits).
 * Make sure your issue is a question/feedback/suggestions **related to** the software provided in this repository.
-Otherwise, please refer to section [3](CONTRIBUTING.md#3.-support-requests-and-questions) below.
+Otherwise, please refer to section [3](CONTRIBUTING.md#3-support-requests-and-questions) below.
 * Make sure your issue is not already reported/fixed on GitHub or discussed on a previous issue.
-Please refer to this [dashboard](https://github.com/orgs/STMicroelectronics/projects/2) for the list of issues and pull-requests.
 Do not forget to browse into the **closed** issues.

 ### 1.2 Posting the issue

 When you have checked the previous points, create a new report from the **Issues** tab of this repository.
-A template is available [here](issues/new/choose) to help you report the issue you are facing or the enhancement you would like to propose.
+A template is available [here](../../issues/new/choose) to help you report the issue you are facing or the enhancement you would like to propose.

 ## 2. Pull Requests